 ‘Yes, millions more, some of the stars we are looking at are not stars at all but in reality distant galaxies floating around in the Universe.’

 Years later, my childhood friend and I were watching the wild thunderstorms illuminating the night all around us, a bit like being in the eye of a hurricane, somewhere between France and Corsica on the Mediterranean.
 We were sailing on a ketch, a two-mast chestnut coloured wooden ship we leased whenever we were back in old Europe.
 With the wind having dropped from scary to almost nothing, those tall masts were now lazily swinging from left to right following the tugging of the tormented sea.
-While the thunderstorms raged with lighting attacking one another or punching holes into the waves below, above us the stars shone with a brightness rarely seen by landlubbers; and there, right in the middle, there it was, the milky way strung out like a carpet along the heavens, self-illuminated like a road to, well, nowhere and everywhere really, and I remembered all those questions I had asked so long ago and needless to say, I was no further on.
+While the thunderstorms raged with lightning attacking one another or punching holes into the waves below, above us the stars shone with a brightness rarely seen by landlubbers; and there, right in the middle, there it was, the Milky Way strung out like a carpet along the heavens, self-illuminated like a road to, well, nowhere and everywhere really, and I remembered all those questions I had asked so long ago and needless to say, I was no further on.
 What’s beyond the beyond?

 As the years passed by, my daughter always enjoyed a night time chit-chat about everything before going to bed, anything to delay the unavoidable bedtime.